 Preserving the Cherry Trees

-Q. How does the National Park Service take care of the cherry trees?
+How does the National Park Service take care of the cherry trees?
+It's a big job that requires teamwork.

-This is the single most important task that contributes to the overall health and appearance of the trees.
-Pruning is conducted 1-2 times each year.
-The most significant pruning is done from January through early March.
-Specifically:
+Pruning, the removal of specific branches, vitally contributes to the overall health and appearance of the trees.
+Pruning is conducted 1-2 times annually.
+Most pruning occurs from January through early March.

 Insect and Disease Control:

-Like all plants, the cherry trees have their insect and disease associates but there are none that are threatening them.
-The most common pest in is scale.
+Like all plants, the cherry trees have their insect and disease associates.
 The trees are monitored for insects and diseases under an Integrated Pest Management Program and only sprayed when populations reach predetermined threshold levels.

 Fertilization is only conducted to correct or prevent nutrient deficiencies.
-A slow release fertilizer specifically formulated for trees is used and applied by soil injection at 200 pounds per square inch (psi), four to eight (4-8) inches below the soil surface, at a rate of two to three pounds (2-3 lbs) of actual nitrogen per 1000 square feet.
+A slow release fertilizer specifically formulated for trees is applied by soil injection.

-This was initiated in 1995 on a very limited scale to try to mitigate the problems of soil compaction due to recurrent visitor use.
+This process began on a very limited scale in 1995 to try to mitigate the problems of soil compaction due to recurrent visitor use.
 When soils become compacted, virtually all of the favorable soil physical characteristics are adversely affected, specifically, structure, tilth, oxygen/carbon dioxide balance, soil microbiology, total and capillary spore space, water infiltration, and water holding capacity.
-Aeration and vertical mulching can help mitigate compaction; however, trees cannot be expected to recover and/or realize the benefits from remedial treatments if the recurrent activities and/or visitor use patterns continue.

 This procedure consists of using a highly focused supersonic air stream (approximately 1,300 mph) to penetrate soil and fracture soil it away from tree roots in trenches that resemble the spokes on a bicycle wheel.
 The trenches are then backfilled with a mix of 1/3 sandy loam topsoil, 1/3 lightweight aggregate of expanded shale or slate, and 1/3 composted leaf mold by volume.